linker3000/Z80-Board/README.md

 If you implement the simple I/O port, these programs control the LEDs.
 Written for Turbo Pascal 3 on CP/M. Compiled program and source code provided.

+Note that NKLED3 was created from NKLED2 on an RC2014-type Z80 system (https://rc2014.co.uk/), so its default port address is 0, as opposed to 8 for the board described here.
+As the source is provided, the default can easily be changed if you don't fancy entering it on the command line.

 SNAKEnnn.COM

 This is a snake/maze game.
 The original source code was written by Karl A. Brokstad (www.Z80.no) and used with permission.
 This is a work in progress so don't expect perfection!